 The causes of arm pain may vary, and different anxiety symptoms may cause different levels of arm pain.
 The most common causes of arm pain include:

-- Muscle Tension – The single most likely cause of arm pain is muscle tension.
-Anxiety causes muscles in the arms in the neck, shoulders, back, and arms to become very tense, and that tension may result in varying levels of pain.
+- Muscle Tension The single most likely cause of arm pain is muscle tension.
+Anxiety causes muscles in the neck, shoulders, back, and arms to become very tense, and that pressure may result in varying levels of pain.
 Depending on the way you're sitting or standing, that pain may be more pronounced in some areas than others, and for many that pain is mostly limited to the arm area.

-- Over-sensitivity to Natural Arm Pain – Arm pain also happens all the time.
-If you sleep on your arm funny, or you don’t exercise enough, or you accidentally tweak your arm a little – all of these can cause arm pain that is generally natural.
+- Over-sensitivity to Natural Arm Pain Arm pain also happens all the time.
+If you sleep on your arm in an uncomfortable position, or you don't exercise enough, or you accidentally tweak your arm a little - all of these can cause arm pain that is natural and usually, short-lived.
 However, those suffering from anxiety and panic attacks often can't help but focus too strongly on any pains, and thus think the arm pain is abnormal even when it is not.

-- Psychosomatic – Anxiety does have some unfortunate consequences, and one of them is that it's possible to feel pains that may not be there because your mind is looking for them.
-Ask yourself if your pain started, or starting becoming more frequent, after you read about heart attack pains.
-Many people find that after they learn that heart attacks cause pain to radiate down the left arm and chest, they start to experience pain more often.
+- Psychosomatic Anxiety does have some unfortunate consequences, and one of them is that it's possible to feel pains that may not be there because your mind is looking for them.
+Ask yourself if your pain started, or starting becoming more frequent after thinking about pain.
+A common example is when someone with anxiety learns about heart attack pains.
+Many people find that after they learn that heart attacks cause pain to radiate down the left arm and chest, they start to experience pain more often in these areas.

 Anxiety Arm Pain Treatment

 For those whose arm pain is caused by anxiety, there's no need to be too concerned.
-Anxiety cannot cause any long term damage to your arm, and once you control your anxiety the arm pain will go away.
+Anxiety cannot cause any long-term damage to your arm, and once you learn to control your anxiety the arm pain will go away.
 Three ways to reduce your arm pain include: